-Section 17 of FIPPA requires the head of a hospital to refuse to disclose a record that reveals a trade secret or scientific, technical, commercial, financial or labour relations information supplied in confidence by a third party where disclosure could reasonably be expected to result in one or more enumerated harms, unless the third party consents to the disclosure.
-Before the head of a hospital discloses a record that might contain such information, the head must give written notice to the third party and provide the third party with an opportunity to make representations as to why the record or a portion of the record should not be disclosed pursuant to section 28 of FIPPA.3
+Section 17 of FIPPA and section 10 of MFIPPA require the head of an institution to refuse to disclose a record that reveals a trade secret or scientific, technical, commercial, financial or labour relations information supplied in confidence by a third party where disclosure could reasonably be expected to result in one or more enumerated harms, unless the third party consents to the disclosure.
+Before the head of an institution discloses a record that might contain such information, the head must give written notice to the third party and provide the third party with an opportunity to make representations as to why the record or a portion of the record should not be disclosed pursuant to section 28 of FIPPA and section 21 of MFIPPA.

-Discretionary Exemption from Disclosure
+Discretionary Exemptions from Disclosure

-Section 15 of FIPPA permits the head of a hospital to refuse to disclose a record where disclosure could reasonably be expected to prejudice the conduct of intergovernmental relations by the government of Ontario or an institution or reveal information received in confidence from other governments, government agencies or international organizations of states or bodies of such international organizations.4
+Section 15 of FIPPA permits the head of a provincial institution to refuse to disclose a record where disclosure could reasonably be expected to prejudice the conduct of intergovernmental relations by the government of Ontario or an institution or reveal information received in confidence from other governments, government agencies or international organizations of states or bodies of such international organizations.
+Section 16 of FIPPA also permits the head of a provincial institution to refuse to disclose a record where the disclosure could reasonably be expected to prejudice the defence of Canada or an allied foreign state or be injurious to the detection, prevention or suppression of espionage, sabotage or terrorism.
+Before such disclosures may be made, cabinet approval is required.

-Access Rights under FIPPA
+Access Rights under FIPPA or MFIPPA

-Subject to limited exceptions, PHIPA does not limit a person's right of access to a record of personal health information under section 10 of FIPPA if all personal health information is reasonably severed from the record.
+Subject to limited exceptions, PHIPA does not limit a person's right of access to a record of personal health information under section 10 of FIPPA or section 4 of MFIPPA if all personal health information is reasonably severed from the record.